paigepwilcox/ai-scholarly-helper/README.md

 # Description
-A chrome browser extension that helps a user to read scholary articles, exclusivley on pubmed.
+A chrome browser extension that helps a user to read scholarly articles, exclusivley on pubmed.
 This tool will allow a reader to examine information on one page, rather than opening a new tab to search for definitions.
 Two of the main issues that comes from reading scholarly articles are speacialized language and complex methodology.
 Option of two active learning questions per definition.

-Methodology:
-- Accessing text fields
-  - Content Scripts

 # MVP